 Dark Chocolate Tahini Cookies

-The Fixings: This recipe from A Couple Cooks has the quality of looking like you worked real hard in the kitchen, but really, it took no more than 30 minutes to put this together.
-Tahini, coconut oil, maple syrup, and cinnamon are just a few of the decadent ingredients in one cookie, which are formed in cupcake liners and frozen for 20 minutes.
+The Fixings: This recipe from A Couple Cooks looks like you worked really hard in the kitchen, but really, it took no more than 30 minutes to put them together.
+Tahini, coconut oil, maple syrup, and cinnamon are just a few of the decadent ingredients in these cookies, which are formed in cupcake liners and frozen for 20 minutes.

-The Fixings: Coconut milk, coconut sugar, and coconut oil are mixed in with the lead ingredients of this recipe from Food Faith Fitness, which makes the taste of one bite transport you to an island getaway.
-But frankly, the fact that you can get in and out of the kitchen with these in about a half hour is equally transformative, too.
+The Fixings: Coconut milk, coconut sugar, and coconut oil are mixed in with the lead ingredients in this recipe from Food Faith Fitness, which makes the taste of one bite transport you to an island getaway.
+But frankly, the fact that you can get in and out of the kitchen with these in about a half-hour is equally transformative, too.

 Helpful Tip: "Do not boil your sugar and milk combination for too long," Taylor of Food Faith Fitness says.
 "This will cause your cookies to not have the sticky quality necessary for, you know, holding together.
 You want it thick, but still fluid, kind of like honey."